zaenalium/quick_feature/docs/_build/html/_sources/variable_handling/index.rst.txt

 The `retain` functions select the variables in a list if they fulfill a condition.

-These functions are used under-the-hood by all fast_feature transformers to select the variables that they will modify.
+These functions are used under-the-hood by all quick_feature transformers to select the variables that they will modify.

 .. toctree::